 Franco Mirabelli: Canadian Fashion Designer

-With two corporate women’s clothing stores in Toronto, Canada, and an ever-growing wholesale business that spans the United States and Canada, Franco Mirabelli continues to distinguish himself as one of Canada’s strongest fashion talents.
+With two corporate women’s clothing stores in Toronto, Canada, and a wholesale business that spans the United States and Canada, Franco Mirabelli continues to distinguish himself as one of Canada’s strongest fashion talents.

 After studying design at the prestigious Fashion Institute of Technology in New York City, Franco was tapped by the Anne Klein Company as a design assistant under the guidance of head designers Donna Karan and Louis Dell’Olio.
 Following several years of training, Franco returned to his hometown and launched the FRANCO MIRABELLI collection.

 Mirabelli’s ready-to-wear sportswear collection is designed and manufactured in Toronto, where he owns two retail boutiques called MIRABELLI.
-The collection wholesales across Canada to the country’s finest boutiques, and a continuing demand has landed his label in premier stores such as Saks Fifth Avenue and Nordstrom, in major department stores such as Palacio de Hierro in Mexico, and in specialty shops in Dubai, Bermuda and Puerto Rico.
+Continuing demand has landed the label in premier stores such as Saks Fifth Avenue and Nordstrom, and internationally, in stores in Mexico, Dubai, Bermuda and Puerto Rico.
+The collection is available in fine specialty boutiques in Canada and the U.S.

 His design talents were brought in to create original uniforms for the Four Seasons Centre for the Performing Arts, Canada’s first and only opera house located in Toronto.
 Other corporate clients have included the Hazelton Hotel, Toronto,, the Intercontinental Hotel, Toronto, and Magna Golf Club, Toronto,